golemfactory/golem-docs/src/pages/docs/creators/ray/quickstart.md

 curl -sSf https://join.golem.network/as-requestor | bash -
 ```

+Additonally, a tool named websocat is needed to wrap connections between your machine and Ray on Golem cluster.
+You can install websocat using instructions on its website: https://lib.rs/crates/websocat

 ## Start `ray-on-golem` server

 For the time being you need to manually run `ray-on-golem` server (in a separate terminal)